deovero/ss-gtm-proxy/README.md

 - On your Backend GTM Container (Server) go to 'Admin' in the top menu, then to 'Container Settings' and set the 'Server container URLs' field also to your website URL, for example `https://yourwebsite.com`

 ------
-Created by DeoVero BV / Jeroen Vermeulen - https://deovero.com
+- Created by [DeoVero BV](https://deovero.com) / Jeroen Vermeulen
-Thanks to @jenssegers for his excellent PHP Proxy script which does the heavy lifting.
+- Thanks to [@jenssegers](https://www.linkedin.com/in/jenssegers/) for his excellent [PHP Proxy](https://github.com/jenssegers/php-proxy) script which does the heavy lifting.